 Despite being a small borough, Garwood has a lot of people using the bus to get to and from work every day.
 Most of these people on the bus are using it to get to good jobs in other cities.

-The education level of Garwood citizens is very high relative to the national average among all cities (21.84%): 39.45% of adults in Garwood have a bachelor's degree or even advanced degree.
+The population of Garwood is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.45% of adults in Garwood have a bachelor's degree or even advanced degree.

 Garwood is a very ethnically-diverse borough.
 The people who call Garwood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Garwood residents report their race to be White, followed by Asian.
 Garwood also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 19.82% of the borough’s residents.
 Important ancestries of people in Garwood include Italian, German, Irish, Polish, and English.